jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Echo chambers don't like conclusions because they force an assessment on whether the hero, his philosophy, and his chosen tools changed the world or not.
 Today's ideologues are not mixed-martial artists, doctors, or scientists searching for the best possible tools and techniques needed to fix your problem.
 Rather, ideologues are like salesman selling their chosen tools and techniques.

-One ideology says green technology is a must buy to secure a properous future, while another says it's the enemy going to drive your family into debt.
+One ideology says green technology is a must to secure a properous future, while another says it's the enemy going to drive your family into debt.
 One ideology says gun ownership is killing innocent lives, another says guns are saving you from tyranical government.
 One side says government run healthcare is the only option for a healthy society, while another says corporate health-care is your only hope to stay alive.

 And on and on the fued continues over cable news shows, Twitter, and society at large.
 Ideologues constantly fight over which tools are best.
 There is no middle ground because ideologies are are like fighting disciplines before mixed-martial arts; they sell themselves and their tools as being complete disciplines that can solve every one of your problems.

 Remember, it was only when curious people said, "what descipline is best?" and engaged in real fights and looked at the evidence, that the illusion of completeness was erased from all but the most stubborn martial arts.
-Moreoever, it was only because Ultimate Fighting was officially searching for the best fighter that they bypassed rules to search for better techniques.
+Moreoever, it was only because Ultimate Fighting was officially searching for the best fighter that they bypassed man-made rules to search for better techniques.

 Today's ideologues don't have that freedom yet.
 One side can't rise taxes, the other can't cut them.
 One side fights unionzation as evil, while the other defends it as perfect.
 One side wants to expand government oversight and social programs, another wants to dismantle them both.
-Tools and techniques are always black or white to an ideologue.
+Tools and techniques are always black or white for today's ideologues.

 Tools are of course neither perfect or evil.
 They are inanimate.
 Like the glass slippers, they only hold value if they can help solve a problem.
-Since ideologies are not heroes but salesmen, they sell echo chambers meant to keep you using tool whether it's helpful or not.
+Since ideologies are not heroes but salesmen, they sell their chosen tools whether it's helpful or not.
+Their constant salesmanship results in echo chambers.

 To escape echo chambers, and embrace mixed-ideological politics, all you must do is understand when a mixed-martial arts enters a boxing gym, he's not being disloyal to his wrestling coach.
 When a family doctor refers you to a physiotherapist, she's not disloyal to medical doctors.
 When a biologist says "I don't know, ask a chemist" she's not being a bad biologist.
 This is because these fields understand they are sub-disciplines that exists to help a person solve a problem.
 They are each free to admit their limitaions and don't have to pretend they have all the answers.

 Fighters overcome opponents.
 Patients battle diseases.
-Scientists research nature.
+Scientists research Nature.
 Cinderella had an evil stepfamily.

 What's your problem?
 And what tools do you need to solve it.

 If you're willing to consider any tool, from a handgun to a solar panel, to solve your problem, you're on the way to mixed-ideological politics.
 If you think any tool is "off limits", you're at least partially stuck inside an echo chamber.

 You should have the freedom to choose.
-Not only because it's proven so succesful in modern medicine and mixed-martial arts, but lets you harness evolution.
+Not only because it's proven so succesful in modern medicine and mixed-martial arts, but because chosing any adaptation lets you harness evolution.

-And evolution has no limits, respects no rules, and is the reason why you exist.
+And evolution has no limits and respects no rules.
+It's also the reason why you exist and wants you to evolve faster.

 ## There is No Lion King - Evolution